KetchupOnWaffles/SudoSolver/2.0/README.md

 ## Usage
 in SudoSolver folder, change the file in.txt that contains the Sudoku puzzle, then launch SudoSolver.py to solve the puzzle, all steps are logged in the file out.txt

+##2.0
+This version uses elimination first then usese the backtracking function

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.